English

 Why Educational Games Are Becoming Essential

 Traditional digital learning tools often struggle to maintain attention and long-term engagement.
 Educational games address this challenge by transforming learning into an interactive experience.
+According to eLearning Industry, gamified learning can increase engagement rates by up to 60% compared to traditional formats.
+Well-designed educational games can:

 • Increase learner engagement